top of page

 Poem written by Catherine Wang & William Lau

-ANCESTRAL LORE OF THE WHITE TIGER:
+ANCESTRAL LORE AND SIGNIFICANCE OF THE WHITE TIGER:

 In Chinese mythology, the White Tiger of the West, known as Bai Hu (白虎), is one of the Four Symbols representing the cardinal directions.
 The White Tiger is closely associated with the west and embodies attributes of strength, courage, and protection.